-studying the mathematical and theoretical foundations of modern statistical analysis, as well as preparing students for further independent work in the field of analysis of statistical problems in applied mathematics, physics and economics.

-Tasks of the course: □ studying the mathematical foundations of mathematical statistics; □ acquisition of theoretical knowledge in the field of modern statistical analysis by students.
-List of the planned results of the course (training module) As a result of studying the course the student should know: □ basic concepts of mathematical statistics; \Box basic approaches to comparing estimates of parameters of an unknown distribution; $\hfill \square$ asymptotic and non-asymptotic properties of estimates of parameters of an unknown distribution; $\ \square$ basic methods for constructing estimates with good asymptotic properties: method of moments, method of maximum likelihood, method of sample quantiles; \Box the concept of effective estimates and inequality of information by Rao-Cramer; \Box definition and main properties of the conditional mathematical expectation of a random variable relative to sigma-algebra or other random variable; ☐ definition of a general linear regression model and least squares method; ☐ multivariate normal distribution and its basic properties; \Box basic concepts of the theory of testing statistical hypotheses; □ Neumann - Pearson lemma and monotonic likelihood ratio theorem; ☐ Pearson chi-square test for testing simple hypotheses in the Bernoulli scheme.
+\Box studying the mathematical foundations of mathematical statistics;

+\Box acquisition of theoretical knowledge in the field of modern statistical analysis by students.

+□ basic concepts of mathematical statistics;

+\Box basic approaches to comparing estimates of parameters of an unknown distribution;

+$\hfill\square$ asymptotic and non-asymptotic properties of estimates of parameters of an unknown distribution;

+\Box basic methods for constructing estimates with good asymptotic properties: method of moments, method of maximum likelihood, method of sample quantiles;

+□ the concept of effective estimates and inequality of information by Rao-Cramer;

+\Box definition and main properties of the conditional mathematical expectation of a random variable relative to sigma-algebra or other random variable;

+□ definition of a general linear regression model and least squares method;

+- □ multivariate normal distribution and its basic properties; - \Box basic concepts of the theory of testing statistical hypotheses; - □ Neumann Pearson lemma and monotonic likelihood ratio theorem; - □ Pearson chi-square test for testing simple hypotheses in the Bernoulli scheme.

-be able to: □ justify the asymptotic properties of estimates using the limit theorems of probability theory; □ construct estimates with good asymptotic properties for the parameters of an unknown distribution for a given sample from it; ☐ find Bayesian estimates for a given prior distribution; □ calculate conditional mathematical expectations using conditional distributions; ☐ find optimal estimates using complete sufficient statistics; □ build exact and asymptotic confidence intervals and areas for the parameters of the unknown distribution; ☐ find optimal estimates and confidence regions in a Gaussian linear model; □ build uniformly the most powerful criteria in the case of a parametric family with a monotonic likelihood ratio: ☐ Build an F-test to test linear hypotheses in a linear Gaussian model. master: □ the main methods of mathematical statistics for constructing point and confidence estimates: the method of moments, sampling quantiles, maximum likelihood, the method of least squares, the method of central statistics. □ skills of asymptotic analysis of statistical tests; □ skills of applying the theorems of mathematical statistics in applied problems of physics and economics.
+□ justify the asymptotic properties of estimates using the limit theorems of probability theory;

+\Box construct estimates with good asymptotic properties for the parameters of an unknown distribution for a given sample from it;

+\Box find Bayesian estimates for a given prior distribution;

+□ calculate conditional mathematical expectations using conditional distributions;

+□ find optimal estimates using complete sufficient statistics;

+\Box build exact and asymptotic confidence intervals and areas for the parameters of the unknown distribution;

+□ find optimal estimates and confidence regions in a Gaussian linear model;

+\Box build uniformly the most powerful criteria in the case of a parametric family with a monotonic likelihood ratio;

+□ Build an F-test to test linear hypotheses in a linear Gaussian model.

+\Box the main methods of mathematical statistics for constructing point and confidence estimates: the method of moments, sampling quantiles, maximum likelihood, the method of least squares, the method of central statistics.

+□ skills of asymptotic analysis of statistical tests;

+\Box skills of applying the theorems of mathematical statistics in applied problems of physics and economics.